wyhitcs/team-letsencrypt/D2/developer_view.md

 ##Build, Integration and Test Approach
-Let's Encrypt has an offical workfolw for build, integrate and test for developers.
+Let's Encrypt has an offical workflow for build, integrate and test for developers.

 ###Build
 Firstly, run the client in developer mode from local tree.
 Secondly, find the open issues in the github issue tracker, and start work on something, post a comment to let others know and seek feedback on the plan where appropriate.
 Once the developer got a working branch, he/she can open a pull request.